Minor Injury and Illness Services

 It is worth noting that not all injuries require immediate X-Ray and therefore, if safe to wait, you may be asked to re-attend for X-Ray when available.
 Alternatively, you could be referred to another MIIU for X-Ray.
 During the OOH’s period, if it is unsafe to wait until X-Ray is available locally, then you may be referred to A&E at Ninewells.

-If you live in the Brechin area, are registered with Brechin Health Centre and have a minor injury that is not serious, for example a sprain, strain, minor burn, insect and animal bite, or minor eye injury you can call Brechin Health Centre on 01356 624411 and you will be appointed to an appropriate member of the Healthcare Team during normal opening hours (8am – 6pm).
+If you live in the Brechin area, are registered with Brechin Health Centre and have a minor injury that is not serious, for example a sprain, strain, minor burn, insect and animal bite, or minor eye injury you can call Brechin Health Centre on 01356 624411.
+The reception staff will ask you a series of questions to help direct you to the most appropriate member of the healthcare team during normal opening hours (8am – 6pm).
+While certain injuries may be appropriate for management within the practice, you may also be signposted to another local healthcare provider such as the community pharmacy, or where more specialized assessment required you may be advised to attend one of the three minor injury units in Arbroath, Forfar or Montrose.

 Anyone who is not a patient of Brechin Medical Practice should attend one of the other three MIIUs in Angus listed above.